MidnightDreamerX17/skill20/Races/Insectoid.md

 # Insectoid

-Insectoids range from human-looking people with multiple arms and a pair of antennae sticking out of their hair, to human-sized insects who stand on two or four of their legs.
+**Physical Appearance:** One extreme of Insectoid appearance is a human with four arms, and a pair antennae sticking out of their hair.
+The other extreme is an insect that stands on two or four legs, is as tall as a human, and has rotatable pincers on its hands.

 - Vision: Darkvision
 - Theoretical Lifespan: 40 years